 The Writing Retreat

 The Writing Retreat is a collaboration between me and Kath Morgan, a fellow writing tutor in South Cornwall.
 We offer 5-night residential retreats, one day writing events, non-residential weekends, live online courses, and video courses you can watch in your own time.
-Sign up for The Writing Retreat news here and you’ll receive some free ‘taster’ videos to introduce us.
-You’ll be first to hear when we release new dates for our popular residential retreats, and new activities such as writing weekends near Falmouth and writing Sundays in Flushing.
+Our 2026 programme is open for booking.
+Sign up for The Writing Retreat news here and you’ll receive our regular updates plus some free ‘taster’ videos to introduce us.

 Mylor Writers: the ‘writing gym’

 Mylor Writers meet monthly on Saturday mornings in Mylor Bridge near Falmouth, from 10.00am to 12 noon.
-If you are unable to attend in person there is the further option of meeting on Zoom on the following Wednesday evening, 7.30pm-9.30pm.
-The content is similar.
+If you are unable to attend in person there is the option of meeting on Zoom on the following Wednesday evening, 7.30pm-9.30pm.

 There is no critiquing in these sessions, but lots of stimulus to help your creative juices flow.
-If you want to make time for your creativity these monthly get-togethers are the perfect way to make writing part of your regular routine.
+If you want to make time for your creativity, these monthly get-togethers are the perfect way to make writing part of your regular routine.
+You’ll be in the company of others who love to write, in a friendly and welcoming group.
+Just bring a notebook and pen and let inspiration do the rest.

-The fee is £8.00 per person, payable in advance by BACS or cash on the day.
-Dates for 2024 are here.
+The cost is £8.00 per person, payable in advance by BACS or cash on the day.
+Dates for 2026 are here.
 Contact me here to receive monthly alerts about these sessions.

 ‘Trevow’, a community novel

-I was fortunate to receive funding from the Arts and Humanities Research Council in 2017, to carry out a PhD hosted by Falmouth University.
-My question was ‘How can the novel be a vehicle for community participation?’
-I found the answer with a group of volunteers who have collaborated on a novel set in Cornwall.
+In 2024 I completed the long and fascinating process of researching for a PhD, funded by the Arts and Humanities Research Council and hosted by Falmouth University.
+My topic was: ‘How can the novel be a vehicle for community participation?’
+I found the answer with a fantastically enthusiastic group of volunteers who have collaborated to create Trevow, a novel set in Cornwall.
+It’s available as a paperback from the Falmouth Bookseller, The Cornish Store in Falmouth, on Amazon and on Kindle.

 Writing for health and wellbeing

-One of my passions as a writer is the way writing can help people as part of their health and wellbeing.
-I’m a member of Lapidus UK, which runs events to raise awareness of writing for wellbeing, and I’m the author of a book Writing in Bereavement, A Creative Handbook, a guide for counsellors and volunteers supporting people after someone has died.
+One of my passions as a writer is the way writing supports health and wellbeing.
+I’m a member of Lapidus UK, which runs events to raise awareness of writing for wellbeing, and I’m the author of a book and related articles on Writing in Bereavement, A Creative Handbook.
+This is a guide for counsellors and volunteers who support people after someone has died, but can also be used as a self-help guide for individuals receiving counselling following bereavement.